broeneatsdinner/setpftseta/README.md

 ## Objectives

 - Deploy a hardened, anonymized burner phone environment
 - Route communications through a chained VPN + jump server infrastructure
 - Capture and log SMS, call metadata, and scam links sent to bait endpoints
+- Transcribe incoming scam voicemails using Whisper and enrich them with OSINT
 - Perform passive DNS and HTTPS traffic analysis via isolated nodes
-- Enrich collected data with OSINT and MITRE ATT&CK mapping
+- Map language and behavioral patterns to MITRE ATT&CK framework
 - Maintain ethical boundaries with no active probing or engagement

 ---